princengoc/unspoken/README.md

 * [ ] Vercel publish!

+# Refactor

+* TODO: isOnline --> is_online (room_members) + front-end code changes
+* TODO: check selectedCard in room_members field: is this needed?

+## Change game logic: no more listen-only.
+* Setup state can be determined by server status to ensure resume.
+* deal_extras: if already has ripple and exchange, if disabled, will not draw new cards.
+(For now, always set to true)

+* GLOBAL phase
+    - SETUP
+    - SPEAKING
+    - ENDGAME

+* NO NEED for player status (choosing etc) for game logic decisions.
+Can STILL KEEP for front-end visualization (?)

+SETUP
+- each player must have a selected card
+- has no cards in hand, no cards selected, not spoken --> DRAW --> cards in hand
+- cards in hand, no cards selected, not spoken --> DISPLAY CARDS TO CHOOSE --> cards selected
+- cards selected, not spoken --> ALLOW VIEW OF EXCHANGE
+- for creator: if everyone is ready --> START GAME --> SWITCH TO SPEAKING

+SPEAKING
+- choose next speaker: if active_player_id is null, someone not yet spoken --> SET active_player_id; otherwise --> ENDGAME
+- active_player_id: speaker: start speaking button available (no effect).
+Hit again --> stop speaking --> mark as spoken; set active_player_is_null, choose next speaker --> REPEAT LOOP until ENDGAME

+ENDGAME: same as current logic.

 # TODO

 * [ ] corner case handling: encore with ripple only but no exchange, no ripple cards, so no members have any cards to share.
 In this case: